jpetazzo/intro-to-docker/slides/Dockerfile_Reference/Body.md

 you should use ``CMD`` and/or ``ENTRYPOINT``.

 <!SLIDE>
+# Collapsing layers

+It is possible to execute multiple commands in a single step:

+    @@@ docker
+    RUN apt-get update && apt-get install -y wget && apt-get clean

+It is also possible to break a command on multiple lines:

+It is possible to execute multiple commands in a single step:

+    @@@ docker
+    RUN apt-get update \
+     && apt-get install -y wget \
+     && apt-get clean

+<!SLIDE>
 # The ``EXPOSE`` instruction

 The ``EXPOSE`` instruction tells Docker what ports are to be published